danvoell/illustrator-scripts/README.md

 # illustrator-scripts
-A set up of scripts I use for Illustrator for pre-press and print automation
+A set up of scripts I use for Illustrator for pre-press and print automation.
+My set up is Illustrator -> Direct Cut -> Allen Datagraph CentraHS

 squares3.jsx adds .25" black squares to the corner of your artboard.
 I use it for registration marks on my die cutter.